shrysr/hugo-sr/content/docs/docker-notes.md

 ### Installing Docker on debian {#installing-docker-on-debian}

+-   Note taken on <span class="timestamp-wrapper"><span class="timestamp">[2019-08-05 Mon 22:18] </span></span> <br />
+    Used these instructions to install docker on the VPS.
+The code was directly copied to a temporary org file on an Emacsclient on the VPS and some of the commands were run on Eshell.

 The docker repository has to be added first for being able to install docker.
 Detailed instructions are available at <https://docs.docker.com/install/linux/docker-ce/debian/>.